RIQAS Point of Care EQA

 Features of Acusera 24•7

-The fast, intelligent user interface on 24•7 enables rapid review of QC data and QC failures, reducing the time spent analysing and identifying errors.
+Our intelligent user interface enables rapid review of QC data and identification of QC failures.

 The new and improved home screen allows users to carry out tasks such as: Creation of new tests/panels | Filtering results by analyte/ instrument/ lot number | Entering single or several QC test(s) without having to navigate away to multiple areas within the application.